DZayee/DZayee/README.md

 ### This repository features impressive collections of resources to learn Web 3.0 [**here**](https://github.com/DZayee/DZayee/blob/main/asset)

-While I don’t run validators myself, I have a broad understanding of how they operate across various blockchain networks.
+I have a broad understanding of how they operate across various blockchain networks.
 Validators are essential components in many proof-of-stake (PoS) and delegated proof-of-stake (DPoS) networks, helping to ensure the security, consensus, and smooth operation of the blockchain.

 Networks where validators play a role:
 Ethereum 2.0 (Proof of Stake): Validators participate in the consensus mechanism by proposing and validating new blocks.
 Running an Ethereum validator requires 32 ETH to stake.